Privacy Policy

 • Administrators overseeing a Multi Me Portal/network.
 They are responsible for creating users and defining roles and relationships within their portal.
 Portal Admins have access to high-level analytics, ensuring the effective management of the platform while upholding privacy and security standards.

-• Individuals invited to join a Supported User's circle who do not hold the roles mentioned above.
-General Users may be granted read/write access to a Supported User's content by the Buddy, facilitating collaboration within the Circle of Support.
+• Circle Members may be granted read/write access to a Supported User's content by the Buddy, facilitating collaboration within the Circle of Support.

 • Third-party service providers for processing payments, analytics, and support.